algosup/2022-2023-project-4-game-design-Team-1/Specifications/Technical Specifications.md

 #### 8.2 🔸 Localization

 The game will be in english.
-So anyone who speaks English will be able to play.
+So anyone who speaks english will be able to play.

 ### 9. Other Ideas

 We thought about adding a multiplayer mode where you can play with your friends.
-We also thought about new mazes and new puzzles.
+We also thought about new mazes and new puzzles, so new games.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/solar.png)